daxelrod/jowl/CONTRIBUTING.md

 ## Standards

+### Compatability

+Jowl is compatible will [all current Node LTS versions](.circleci/config.yml) on both Unix and Windows.

+Additionally, several previously-supported Node versions that have been end-of-lifed are supported on a best-effort basis (v4 and v5).
+New changes should make reasonable efforts not to break compatability with end-of-lifed node vesions, but if this becomes too difficult, we'll drop them.

 ### Coding Standards

 Jowl is written in ES6.

-It is compatible with [Node 4, 5, and 6](.circleci/config.yml) on both Unix and Windows.

 Source code conforms to the [Airbnb Style Guide](https://github.com/airbnb/javascript) with a few [exceptions](.eslintrc.js).
 This is checked automatically at build time.